martinius96/ESP32-eduroam/README.md

 # ESP32-eduroam
-# Sketch is tested under core from June 2018.
+# Sketch is tested under core from June 2018 (available in my repositories).
 Newer versions have problem with connection to Enterprise networks.
 * wifi connection with university login identity
 * Working under eduroam networks under FreeRadius service for 802.1x
 * eduroam is using: PEAP + MsCHAPv2
 * **Inform me after you use that .ino file in your university if it is working!
 Email below**
 * eduroam example with HTTP connection is now available in official repository as example named WifiClientEnterprise: https://github.com/espressif/arduino-esp32/blob/master/libraries/WiFi/examples/WiFiClientEnterprise/WiFiClientEnterprise.ino
+* In this repository, there are examples for MQTT, HTTP, HTTPS connections to user applications or IoT applications - Thingspeak, IBM, Cayenne, etc.

 # Format
+* ANONYMOUS IDENTITY = anonymous@example.com (for instance: anonymous@tuke.sk)
-* IDENTITY = id@university.com (for instance: nickname@tuke.sk)
+* IDENTITY = id@example.com (for instance: nickname@tuke.sk)
-* PASSWORD = your password :-)
+* PASSWORD = your password

 # Usage
-* Change IDENTITY or use anonymous identity --> anonymous@university.domain
+* Change your identities
 * Change password
 * Upload sketch and enjoy!